Frequently Asked Questions

 How many treatments will I need?

 There is no easy answer to this question.
 In general, you can expect that the longer you have been experiencing a certain condition or health concern, the longer it will take to resolve.
-A good range to keep in mind is that you will likely require between 5 and 15 treatments.
 In general, an acute and/or new concern will take less time to resolve.
-For example, if you hurt your shoulder playing tennis and start treating the pain with acupuncture right away, you can expect the pain to resolve within a few treatments.
 For more chronic, long-term concerns, you can expect that a longer course of treatment will be required.